Flooring fitters in Sutton — carpet, LVT, laminate and engineered wood supply and fit across SM1–SM3 postcodes

 Standard suspended timber with some commercial conversion history near the High Street

 Sutton town centre — High Street, Lind Road, Throwley Way SM1 — has a mix of Victorian terraces (1875–1895) and post-war rebuilding.
-Victorian stock has standard suspended timber.
-Properties closest to the High Street and the commercial core have in many cases had ground-floor rooms used as shops, offices or consulting rooms at various points — concrete may have been introduced in ground floors during commercial occupation.
-Post-war rebuilds in the town centre after WWII bombing are on solid concrete.
+Victorian stock has standard suspended timber in deal boards.
+Properties closest to the High Street and the commercial core have in many cases had ground-floor rooms used as shops, offices or consulting rooms — concrete may have been introduced in ground floors during commercial occupation.
+Post-war rebuilds in the town centre are on solid concrete.
 We survey every property at the home visit; the wide range of subfloor conditions in the town centre means we cannot price without a site visit.
 Properties on purely residential streets away from the commercial centre have more predictable Victorian suspended timber.

 Yes — we cover the full SM1, SM2 and SM3 postcode area including Cheam, Belmont, North Cheam, Nonsuch and all surrounding areas.
 No call-out charge and free home visits including evenings and weekends.

 Yes, in most cases.
 Cheam's 1930s semis are well-built and the deal boards are typically in good condition under carpet.
 We assess, re-nail any movement, add ply and fit over the top.
-More cost-effective than concrete and preserves the original floor structure.
+This is more cost-effective than concrete and preserves the original floor structure.

-Belmont sits on chalk, which means excellent drainage and consistently low subfloor moisture.
+Belmont sits on the chalk and sand of the North Downs escarpment, which means excellent drainage and consistently low subfloor moisture readings.
 This makes Belmont properties among the more straightforward for flooring specification — moisture is rarely a complication here.

 We can usually arrange a visit within 2–5 working days across SM1–SM3.
 Evening and weekend appointments available at no extra charge.
 No call-out charge anywhere in Sutton.

 Yes.
-Uplift and disposal is included as standard on all fitting jobs.
+Uplift and disposal is included as standard on all fitting jobs in Sutton.
 All part of the fixed price.
 Call 07836 446951 to book your free visit.

 Nearby coverage